*IMPORTANT NOTE: From 1 July 2021 some EPA data has changed due to new legislation:

 Please contact EPA if an audit report you are looking for is not visible.

-A certificate of environmental audit indicates that the land is suitable for any use within the land use zoning – there are no restrictions on the use of the site due to its environmental condition.
+A certificate of environmental audit indicated that the land is suitable for any use within the land use zoning – there are no restrictions on the use of the site due to its environmental condition.

-A 53V (‘risk of harm’) audit is most commonly used by EPA to understand the risk to the environment posed by an industrial activity, or to validate that cleanup of contaminated land or groundwater has occurred.
+A 53V (‘risk of harm’) audit was most commonly used by EPA to understand the risk to the environment posed by an industrial activity, or to validate that cleanup of contaminated land or groundwater has occurred.

 An Environmental Audit Overlay (EAO) signals that a particular site would require an environmental audit prior to that land being used for a more ‘sensitive use’, such as developing housing, building a primary school or an early childhood centre.